Affiliate marketing – you’ve likely heard of it before and perhaps you’ve even tried it.

-Affiliate Marketing is one of, if not the most influential ways to generate an income online in 2019.
-There are so many industries, niches, categories or whatever you want to call them to choose from.
+Affiliate Marketing is one of, if not the most, diverse ways to generate an income online in 2020.
+There are so many industries, niches, and categories to choose from.

-What makes affiliate marketing so appealing is as stated earlier, there are always new and exciting offers coming to the market for us to promote.
+What makes affiliate marketing so appealing is that there are always new and exciting offers coming to the market for us to promote.

-You see, with new products and offers constantly coming to market you don’t have to invest your time, money, energy or resources in creating them – because, guess what?
-You guessed it!
+You see, with new products and offers constantly coming to market, you don’t have to invest your time, money, energy or resources in creating them – because, guess what?
 Someone else out there is constantly creating and innovating new offers that need serving to your audiences.

 Okay okay, but I am Cut Out for Affiliate Marketing?

 In addition to not having to manage your own products and services, there are a TON of useful marketing methods you’ll learn.
-Learning and growing your diversified skill will certainly give you a leg up on an online entrepreneur that hasn’t done any affiliate marketing.
+Learning and growing a diversified skillset will certainly give you a leg up as an online entrepreneur that hasn’t done any affiliate marketing.

 Examples of Affiliate Marketing?

-Okay, by now you’ve heard me mention a couple different ways to do affiliate marketing.
+Okay, by now you’ve heard me mention a couple of different ways that you can do affiliate marketing.
 But what do these methods really consist of?
 And which one is best to get started in?

-I will share with you some recommendations of resources that I’ve used over the years.
+I will share with you some recommendations & resources that I’ve used over the years.

-They actually have a really resourceful and in depth guide you can check out here: https://www.facebook.com/business/marketing/facebook
+They have a really resourceful and in-depth guide available on their website that you can check out here: https://www.facebook.com/business/marketing/facebook

 I’ve actually learned a LOT by using a tool like this.
-One example is I had an image on my site of a person which was a photo of a lady looking forward.
+One example is, I had an image on my site of a lady looking forward.
 I noticed everyone was clicking on her face through the heat mapping tool.

 Using the Unbounce split testing tool, I split tested another version of my site with an image of that same person but instead of looking forward, they were looking at the Call To Action.
 The results were insane!
 Everyone stopped clicking on the persons face and began clicking on the Call To Action, ultimately leading to more conversions and money in my pocket.

 The final tool that I highly recommend and also use every day is Drip.com Drip is an email service provider (ESP) that allows us to stay connected with our customers through email automation.
-Once a customer gives me their email address on my website, it goes directly into my email marketing campaign and sends them an email automatically that I’ve setup.
+Once a customer gives me their email address on my website, it goes directly into my email marketing campaign and sends them an email automatically via an autoresponder.